BenQuigley/signmaker.dev/content/blog/vim-features.md

 Delivered everything except:

-- Visual block mode (interestingly, the only IDE I tested that did not deliver this - for reference, Ctrl + V enters a visual mode that's distinct from both regular visual mode and linewise visual mode; where arbitrary rectangles of text can be selected and operated on).
+- Visual Block mode (interestingly, the only IDE I tested that did not deliver this - for reference, Ctrl + V enters a visual mode that's distinct from both regular visual mode and linewise visual mode; where arbitrary rectangles of text can be selected and operated on).
 - Find and replace with `s/foo/bar` in Visual mode (`%s/foo/bar` replacements worked fine, so